As we navigate the shifting landscape of post-secondary education, CICan’s focus is sharper than ever.

 The Challenge: Build Better Homes

 Boosting innovation and labour productivity is pivotal for the future of Canada’s construction sector.
-According to a new report by economists at Toronto-Dominion Bank, Canada may face declining living standards if productivity does not improve, highlighting the construction sector as a particular concern due to tis moribund productivity.
+According to a new report by economists at Toronto-Dominion Bank, Canada may face declining living standards if productivity does not improve, highlighting the construction sector as a particular concern due to this moribund productivity.

 Colleges and institutes with strong community ties and expertise in skills training, applied research, and technology transfer, are essential partners in driving progress.
 They are building and reskilling the technical workforce required to meet future demands and build better homes through cutting-edge, inclusive training, upskilling and reskilling programs.